 We are conducting a feasibility study looking to develop a greenway network across the county.
 We aim for them to extend across Norfolk and link into the Norfolk Trails network of promoted walking and cycling routes.

-Greenways offer a safe for people and animals to travel.
+Greenways offer a safe route for people and animals to travel.
 Our study is focusing on the particular benefits of health, wellbeing, economy, increased biodiversity, alleviation of congestion and air quality improvements.

 Officers started working on the project in April 2018, focusing on three disused railways: